 Our business and mineral exploration and processing programs depend upon our ability to employ the services of geologists, engineers and other experts.
-In operating our business and in order to continue our programs, we compete for the services of professionals with other mineral exploration and processing companies and businesses.
-In addition, several entities have expressed an interest in hiring certain of our employees.
-Our ability to maintain and expand our business and continue our exploration programs may be impaired if we are unable to continue to employ or engage those parties currently providing services and expertise to us or identify and engage other qualified personnel to do so in their place.
-To retain key employees, we may face increased compensation costs, including potential new stock incentive grants and there can be no assurance that the incentive measures we implement will be successful in helping us retain our key personnel.
+In operating our business and in order to continue our operations, we compete with other mineral exploration and processing companies and businesses for the services of professionals.
+Our ability to maintain and expand our business and continue our development of the Kellyton Graphite Plant and the Coosa Graphite Deposit may be impaired if we are unable to continue to engage those parties currently providing services and expertise to us or identify and engage other qualified personnel to do so in their place.

+We must attract, train and retain a workforce to meet future needs for the development of the Kellyton Graphite Plant and the Coosa Graphite Deposit.
+To retain key employees, we may face increased compensation costs, including potential new incentive stock grants and there can be no assurance that the incentive measures we implement will be successful in helping us retain our key personnel.
+Increased costs and reduced supply of labor may lead to operating challenges.
+Failure to hire and adequately train employees and retain key employees may adversely affect the Company's ability to manage and operate its business.

-Our patents and other protective measures may not adequately protect our proprietary intellectual property, and we may be infringing on the rights of others.
+Our patent and other protective measures may not adequately protect our proprietary intellectual property, and we may be infringing on the rights of others.

-Our intellectual property, particularly our proprietary rights to an improved method for the purification of graphite concentrate, is critical to our success.
-We have filed a provisional patent application in the United States, and we generally enter into confidentiality and invention agreements with our employees and consultants.
-We cannot assure that a patent application will result in an issued patent and our failure to secure rights under the patent application may limit our ability to protect the intellectual property rights at the core of our proposed graphite production business.
+Our intellectual property is directed to our proprietary rights to an improved method for the purification of graphite concentrate.
+We have filed patent applications in the United States, and we generally enter into confidentiality and invention agreements with our employees and consultants.
+We can make no assurances that a patent application will result in an issued patent and our failure to secure rights under the patent application may limit our ability to protect the intellectual property rights at the core of our proposed graphite production business.
 In addition, such patent protection and agreements and various other measures we take to protect our intellectual property from use by others may not be effective for various reasons generally applicable to patents and their granting and enforcement.
 In addition, the costs associated with enforcing patents, confidentiality and invention agreements or other intellectual property rights may be expensive.
 Our inability to protect our proprietary intellectual property rights or gain a competitive advantage from such rights could harm our ability to generate revenues and, as a result, our business and operations.